-g) Impairment
+h) Impairment

 The Group assesses at each reporting date whether there is objective evidence that a financial asset or group of financial assets are impaired.
 In the case of financial assets classified as available for sale, a significant or prolonged decline in the fair value of an asset below its cost is considered as an indicator that the assets are impaired.
 If any such evidence exists for financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss and other comprehensive income - is removed from equity and recognised in the profit or loss and other comprehensive income statement.
-Impairment losses recognised in the statement of profit and loss and other comprehensive income on equity instruments classified as available for sale are not reversed through the profit or loss and other comprehensive income.
+Impairment losses recognised in the statement of profit and loss and other comprehensive income on equity instruments classified as available for sale are not reversed through the profit or loss and other comprehensive income the statement of profit or loss and other comprehensive income statement.

-h) Income tax
+i) Income tax